apache/hudi/website/docs/sql_ddl.md

 ```

 :::tip
-You don't need to specify schema and any properties except the partitioned columns if existed.
+You don't need to specify the schema and any properties except the partitioned columns if they existed.
 Hudi can automatically
 recognize the schema and configurations.
 :::

-## Create Table As Select (CTAS)
+### Create Table As Select (CTAS)

-Hudi supports CTAS(Create table as select) on spark sql. <br/>
+Hudi supports CTAS(Create table as select) to support initial loads into Hudi tables.
+To ensure this is done efficiently,
-**Note:** For better performance to load data to hudi table, CTAS uses **bulk insert** as the write operation.
+even for large loads, CTAS uses **bulk insert** as the write operation

-***Create a Hudi Table using CTAS by loading data from another parquet table***

 ```sql
 # create managed parquet table